udacity/create-your-own-adventure/Tamil/Thevaram/thevarm.md

 Meaning:
-The shelter under the parallel feet of the God, my boss, is like the nice melody of Veena (Musical Instrument), the early evening moon, pleasant breeze, the Spring, a pond where bees are in making sound.
+The shelter under the parallel feet of the God, my boss, is like the nice melody of Veena (Musical Instrument), the early evening mopleasant breeze, the Spring, a pond where bees are in making sound.